 An Act to permit mining on private property.

-[1-55 .
-Deleted by No. 15 of 1904 s.
+[1-55 Deleted: No. 15 of 1904 s.
 4.]

-(12) — Hampton Plains Estate
+[Heading deleted: No. 19 of 2010 s.
+44(3).]

 56. The Hampton Lands and Railway Syndicate, Limited

 It is declared as follows: —

 (a) By an agreement, in writing, dated 18 June 1890, made between Sir Frederick Napier Broome, Knight Commander of the Most Distinguished Order of St. Michael and St. George, Governor of the Colony of Western Australia, acting therein for and on behalf of the Government of the said Colony of the one part and the Hampton Lands and Railway Syndicate, Limited, of the other part, it was agreed that the Government should sell and the Syndicate should purchase 216,000 acres of Crown Lands on the terms and conditions in the said agreement mentioned: